Ek Deewane Ki Deewaniyat: Production

-Development

 The film was officially announced on 14 February 2025 under the working title Deewaniyat.
 In May 2025, the title was renamed to Ek Deewane Ki Deewaniyat.

 Marketing

 The film's first look was unveiled on 27 May 2025.
 The film's official teaser was released on 22 August 2025.

 Release

 Ek Deewane Ki Deewaniyat was initially scheduled for release on 2 October 2025.
 However, the film was later postponed and was released theatrically on 21 October 2025, coinciding with Diwali.

 Soundtrack

 The music of the film is composed by Kaushik–Guddu, Kunaal Vermaa, Annkur R Pathakk, Rajat Nagpal, Rahul Mishra and Lijo George – DJ Chetas with lyrics written by Kunaal Vermaa, Sameer Anjaan, Siddhant Kaushal, Sachin Urmtosh and Prince Dubey.

 The song "Dil Dil Dil" is a remake of the song of "Koi Jaye To Le Aaye" from the 1996 film Ghatak: Lethal sung by Alka Yagnik, Shankar Mahadevan composed by Anu Malik and written by Rahat Indori.